 In this section:

-A colorful and traditional rite of spring, the only one of its kind in the world, brings many people to Seattle's inland waterways this May 3th as boaters celebrate Opening Day of the boating season.
+A colorful and traditional rite of spring, the only one of its kind in the world, brings many people to Seattle's inland waterways on May 7 as boaters celebrate Opening Day of the boating season.
 Spectators crowd the shorelines of Seattle's Portage Bay and Montlake Cut as boats, many of them decorated, parade past judges and spectators watching aboard boats anchored along the parade route.

 There are small boats, motorboats, rowing and paddleboats, sailboats, antique boats and mega-yachts in the annual Opening Day parade sponsored by the Seattle Yacht Club.
-There are racing shells from top-caliber collegiate and international rowing teams, and this year's races will feature teams from around the country and the world competing in the 2014 Windermere Cup Crew Races.
+There are racing shells from top-caliber collegiate and international rowing teams.
+This year's races will feature teams from around the country and the world competing in the 2016 Windermere Cup Crew Races.

-Participating yachts will decorate to this year's theme: "Toys Ahoy."
+Participating yachts will decorate to this year's theme: "A Great Escape."

 The boating season never officially ends in the Puget Sound area.
 There may be less extended cruising during the blustery, wet days of winter, but the faithful keep sailing.
 Opening Day, however, kicks off the happy spring and summer days of boating for many avid boaters in this area.